 Around half of all babies under the age of one show signs of flat head syndrome to some extent.
 Despite this, many people still raise their eyebrows when they see a baby in a corrective helmet.
-Recently, this issue was brought to the fore, where, having shared pictures of her daughter in her helmet, tabloids such as Radar questioned reality star, Meghan King Edmond’s mothering capability.
+Recently, this issue was brought to the fore, where, having shared pictures of her daughter in her helmet, tabloids such as Bravo questioned reality star, Meghan King Edmond’s mothering capability.

 To help you turn those stares into smiles and reservations into reassurances we’ve compiled a guide to plagiocephaly helmet designs.

 Many parents choose to get their little one’s helmet painted.
 One such parent was lovely mummy, Nicky Jayne, who had her little man Carter’s helmet painted with his favourite underwater character, Nemo.